-Social Venture Coalitions and the rich philanthropists whose investments they competed for tended to be the primary source of all Mars' social welfare programmes, what with all the fervor to decentralize after Anthropeden had gained dominion over even its subjects' minds...
-It wasn't a bad practice, all told, forcing hopeful young idealists to put as much acumen an expertise in their designs as their ambitious corporate brothers and sisters must put in theirs.
-The threat of corruption loomed large over the enterprise-- but then, where didn't it?
+Social Venture Coalitions and the rich philanthropists whose investments they competed for tended to be the primary source for Mars' social welfare programmes, what with all the fervor to decentralize after Anthropeden had gained dominion over even its subjects' minds...
+It wasn't a bad practice, all told, forcing hopeful young idealists to channel as much acumen and expertise into their ambitions as their corporate brothers and sisters had to found their commercial endeavors upon.
+The threat of corruption loomed large over the ‘venturers,’ so to speak-- but then, where didn't it?

 Georgie began worrying that she'd struck the wrong chord, and swallowed.
 "O--oh..."

 "Still," Coronach shrugged, turning away.
 "There's status n'gov'ment of the formal kind.
 N'right, Yetz?"

 "If by status you mean stable pay," he answered boredly, and they began to walk once more.

 "Stable pay 'cause y'a symbol..." the Specialist returned, faintly, seemingly falling into step with his disinterest and dropping the subject.

 As for Georgie, she was left recalling, rather too explicably, how surprised she'd been to find a Muslim in one of Econphilos's security offices, no matter how estranged.